Antonio Santos (baseball): New York Mets

 The New York Mets claimed Santos off waivers on November 24, 2021.
-On March 13, 2022, Santos was outrighted off of the 40-man roster and assigned to the Triple-A Syracuse Mets.
-He elected free agency following the season on November 10, 2022.
+On March 13, 2022, he was removed from the 40-man roster and sent outright to the Triple-A Syracuse Mets.
+In 29 games split between Syracuse and the Double–A Binghamton Rumble Ponies, Santos accumulated a 4–3 record and 5.74 ERA with 43 strikeouts in 42 1/3 innings pitched.
+He elected free agency following the season on November 10.